Tenosynovitis (infectious, stenosing)

 Prevention of infectious tenosynovitis - timely treatment microtraumas hands and feet, early and radical treatment panaritium.

-Tenosynovitis - is an aseptic inflammation of the tendon sheath arising in the back of the hand or forearm mainly as an occupational disease.
-Krepitiruyuschie tenosynovitis is formed at the piano, milkmaids, typists, etc.
+Stenosing tenosynovitis - is an aseptic inflammation of the tendon sheath arising in the back of the hand or forearm mainly as an occupational disease.
+Crepitating tendovaginitis is formed at the piano, milkmaids, typists, etc.

 The main symptoms of tenosynovitis: